Sisters separated at birth and raised worlds apart meet after 39 years

 Earlier in 2024, Ms Ha took a DNA test alongside her brother, who suggested it.
 While his results were uneventful, Ms Ha was shocked to discover she had a full sister.

 “I was completely in shock.
-I drank a little bit before I could write an e-mail (to Hannan),” Ms Ha said.
+I drank a little bit before I could write an email,” Ms Ha said.

 Ms Ha added: “Finding each other is not only the one big happy thought.
 It’s also the confusion and the sadness of all the things that you missed together.”